How to Stop Frizzy Hair

 That means frizz control is within your grasp if you choose to take charge of your hair.

-By taking charge, you can easily make a difference.
+By taking charge or your hair, you can easily make a difference.

 Hopefully, the 4 steps I’ve highlighted above demonstrate that.